ModyQyW/vite-plugin-stylelint/README.md

 - Type: `string`
 - Default: `'stylelint'`

-Path to stylelint instance that will be used for linting.
+Path to Stylelint instance that will be used for linting.
 You should read [vite server.fs options](https://vitejs.dev/config/#server-fs-strict) first.

 ### `cache`